cschneid/sinatra-book/book/Introduction.markdown

     require 'rubygems'

-    # If you're using bundler, you will need to add these 2 lines
+    # If you're using bundler, you will need to add this
-    require 'bundler'
+    require 'bundler/setup'
-    Bundler.setup

     require 'sinatra'